lf-energy/foundation/project-stages.md

 * Projects are accepted via a 2/3 supermajority vote of the TAC.
 * The proposal document will be finalized as a project charter.
 This charter document must be included in the project's main repository.
 * The TAC will determine the appropriate initial stage for the project.
 The project can apply for a different stage via the review process.

-## III.
-Stages - Definitions & Expectations
-Every LF Energy project has an associated maturity level.
-Proposed projects should state their preferred maturity level.

-All projects may attend TAC meetings and contribute work regardless of their stage.

 ### Sandbox Projects